 The third type of collagen in Collagen Complex is known for its potential to support bone and joint health.
 UC-II® Undenatured Type II Collagen is a patented form of collagen powder with active, type II collagen.
-Several clinical trials have demonstrated the potential benefits of this specific type of undenatured type II collagen:
+Several trials have demonstrated the potential benefits of this specific type of undenatured type II collagen:

 - A group of younger, active consumers who developed knee joint discomfort following strenuous exercise reported significant beneficial effects.

 - Two trials confirmed similar benefits in people with knee joint issues.

 The ability of UC-II® Undenatured Type II Collagen to support joint comfort, mobility and flexibility is attributed to its undenatured type II collagen.
 As opposed to collagen that may be denatured, or structurally changed by the addition of heat or chemicals, this type retains its natural composition and structure for optimal benefits.

 Best of all, this patented form of undenatured type II collagen comes from chickens responsibly raised with outdoor access year-round and fed a 100% vegetarian and non-GMO diet.